jonahlitman/jonahlitman.github.io/README.md

 What actually happened

 Week 1
-  day 1 worked on codecademy - 33%
+  day 1 worked on codecademy
   day 2 worked on codecademy
+  day 3 worked on codecademy